-Females go into heat from around six months of age and repeatedly come into heat until they are mated.
+Females The heat cycle can begin as early as four months of age and this will repeat until she becomes pregnant.
 She will do everything in her power to escape and find a mate, calling at all hours of the day and night.
-We had a female go into heat ONCE, that was enough.
-She was spayed immediately afterwards.
+We had a female go into heat ONCE, that was enough, we had her spayed immediately after her heat cycle.

-I have found that desexed cats have more similarities to each other.
+Desexed cats tend to have more similarities.
 Spraying is reduced in both, as is territorial aggression (although it remains in some cats).
 Both males and females stay closer to home as they are no longer interested in looking for a mate.

-It is sometimes said that female cats are better at hunting than males.
-One theory is that female cats think us humans are fairly inadequate when it comes to hunting and they bring us mice in the hope that we will learn how to become hunters ourselves.
-Maybe that’s why people think females are better at hunting, they are more likely bring home their “trophies”?
+Females: Female cats are better hunters than males, the theory is that females think us humans are inadequate when it comes to hunting and they bring us mice in the hope that we will learn how to become hunters ourselves.
+Maybe that’s why people think females are better at hunting, they are more likely to bring home their trophies?

-If you are choosing a purebred cat, you can get a “general” idea of what to expect.
-Obviously, not all cats will fit the personality description of the breed, but it can be used as a guideline.
+If you are choosing a purebred cat, you can get a general idea of what to expect.
+Not all cats fit the personality description of the breed, but it is a guideline.
 I also like to let the breeder know what I’m looking for, ie; “I really want a smoochy boy” or “I love talkative cats“, or “I prefer a cat who doesn’t need to be on or with me 24/7“.
 They have been with the kittens since birth and will be able to narrow down which kitten/s fit your preferences.
 Some people love smoochy cats, other people prefer more independent ones.
 I personally sit somewhere in the middle.